Fitsumhelina/freecodecamp-courses/readme.md

 This repository includes the following projects from the course:

-1. **week 1: [ Managing Packages with NPM ]**
+1. **week 1: [Managing Packages with NPM]**
-   - **Description:** npm (Node Package Manager), is a command line tool to install, create, and share packages of JavaScript code written for Node.js.
-There are many open source packages available on npm, so before starting a project, take some time to explore so you don't end up recreating the wheel for things like working with dates or fetching data from an API..
+   - **Description:** npm (Node Package Manager) is a command-line tool to install, create, and share packages of JavaScript code written for Node.js.
+There are many open-source packages available on npm, so before starting a project, take some time to explore so you don't end up recreating the wheel for things like working with dates or fetching data from an API.
-   - **Technologies Used:** javascript , json.
+   - **Technologies Used:** JavaScript, JSON.

 2. **week 2: [Basic Node and Express]**
    - **Description:** Node.js is a JavaScript runtime that allows developers to write backend (server-side) programs in JavaScript.
 Node.js comes with a handful of built-in modules — small, independent programs — that help with this.
-Some of the core modules include HTTP, which acts like a server, and File System, a module to read and modify files..
+Some of the core modules include HTTP, which acts like a server, and File System, a module to read and modify files.
-   - **Technologies Used:** node.js , expess.js , javascript.
+   - **Technologies Used:** Node.js, Express.js, JavaScript.

 3. **week 3: [MongoDB and Mongoose]**
    - **Description:** MongoDB is a database application that stores JSON documents (or records) that you can use in your application.
 Unlike SQL, another type of database, MongoDB is a non-relational or "NoSQL" database.
-This means MongoDB stores all associated data within one record, instead of storing it across many preset tables as in a SQL database..
+This means MongoDB stores all associated data within one record, instead of storing it across many preset tables as in a SQL database.
-   - **Technologies Used:** express.js, node.js , mongoos, mongoDB.
+   - **Technologies Used:** Express.js, Node.js, Mongoose, MongoDB.

 ## Setup and Installation